-One ambition that is common to everyone is ‘to be successful’, says Roopleen Prasad, an ophthalmologist and author of the book, ‘Principles of Success’.
+One ambition that is common to everyone is ‘to be successful’, says Roopleen Prasad, an Ophthalmologist and author of the book, ‘Principles of Success Made Easy’.
 In an interview to Faraaz Kazi, she says ‘follow your heart’ if you want to succeed.

-Q. How did ‘Principles of Success’ happen?
+Q. How did ‘Principles of Success Made Easy’ happen?
 What was the inspiration behind the book?

 ‘Principles of Success’ is my first book.
 I always wanted to write but kept prioritising other things over this- like having a career, getting a real job, fulfilling my professional ambitions, having a family and ‘settling down in life.’